aquafenaa/FooBar/README.md

 ### Features
 - [x] Voice Ping
   - Sends a message in a given text channel if a user joins a specified voice channel
+  - [ ] Message / Role tied to each channel

 - [x] Heartboard
   - When a message receives enough reactions, it is captured as an embed and sent to a specified channel